Smwest87/interview_answers/interview.md

 <ol>
 <li>Navigate to www.shipt.com.
 Choose a feature of the site and write a description or test case to describe how to test the feature.</li>
+        Add Address Auto Complete
+        Log into Shipt.com and navigate to Account>Addresses Select `Add Address`
+        Input test address into `Start typing an address field` - attempt to use the autocomplete option Assert - Street Address, Unit/APT, City, State, Zip Code match test address Select Save
+        Assert Address has been added to list of address Select test address
+        Assert selection of retailers display

 <li>Locate one bug or bad workflow within the app.</li>
 <ol>
 <li>Explain the behavior you are seeing</li>
+        Very small User Experience issue but one that annoys me.
+Navigate to Account > Orders Under the Past tab attempt to click on any of the elements above View Details but still in that specific order Expected Result: User should be navigated to the Order Details Screen Actual Result: No navigation occurrs - User must click the View Details to navigate to the Details Page
 <li>Include any useful errors or screenshots</li>
+        ![Click Area}(./screenshot.png)]
 <li>Explain why and how it needs to be corrected</li>
+        The mobile app allows the user to select anywhere inside of the order element and be navigated to the details page.
+This feels natural to me
+        I would expect the same kind of functionality on Segway pages.
+        Make any area within the order div clickable to take the user to the details page.
 <li>What are the steps you would take to report the issue?</li>
+        Build a clubhouse card for the Segway Team.
+I tested on Mobile Member App and the functionality was as expected.
+        Include the steps to reproduce, browser and my expected result
 <li>What priority would you give this bug (Scale of 1-5, 1 being highest) and why?</li>
+        Priority would be a 5.
+This isn't going to prevent any kind of functionality and is just a mere annoyance.
 </ol>
 <li>What are the possible reasons for the following defect?
 How would you go about debugging the problem and gathering more information?</li>
         On a web application, a user adds a phone number to their account.
 The user